 Associate Professor, Aeronautics and Astronautics

-Youssef Marzouk is an associate professor in the Department of Aeronautics and Astronautics at MIT, and co-director of the MIT Center for Computational Engineering.
+Youssef Marzouk is a professor in the Department of Aeronautics and Astronautics at MIT, and co-director of the MIT Center for Computational Engineering.
 He is also director of MIT’s Aerospace Computational Design Laboratory.

 His research interests lie at the intersection of physical modeling with statistical inference and computation.
 In particular, he develops methodologies for uncertainty quantification, inverse problems, large-scale Bayesian computation, and optimal experimental design in complex physical systems.
 His methodological work is motivated by a wide variety of engineering, environmental, and geophysics applications.